 - We will pass on changes in the rate of VAT.
 If the rate of VAT changes between your instruction date and the date we supply the services, we will adjust the rate of VAT that you pay, unless you have already paid for the services in full before the change in the rate of VAT takes effect.

 - When you must pay and how you must pay.
 We accept payment with all major credit/debit cards.
-You must make an advance payment of £234.00 before we arrange your consultation with our partners.
+You must make an advance payment of our fees before we arrange your consultation with our partners.
 Our partners may require an advance deposit to be paid in anticipation of your arranged consultation.
 If so, we will inform you of this as soon as possible and you must arrange for the deposit to be paid to our partner directly.

 - We can charge interest if you pay late.
 If you do not make any payment to us by the due date we may charge interest to you on the overdue amount at the rate of 4% a year above the base lending rate of the Bank of England from time to time.
 This interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment.
 You must pay us interest together with any overdue amount.